 Oftentimes though, freelancers find themselves taking on jobs that they don’t enjoy.
 This could be due to a variety of reasons – to bulk up your portfolio, to make an extra buck or simply because, it’s easy.

 But try to start off the new year accepting projects and jobs that truly hold value for you as a freelancer.
 This will allow you to concentrate on growth and development.

 Welcome the new year with a “growth” mindset.
 Focus on developing your skills or advancing your career by learning new and emerging technologies or literature relevant to your career or your small business.
 Certificates, boot camps, and educational conferences are a great way to do this!

 3. Operationalize your business

 A new year’s resolution that you need to get behind is organization.
 Try and get your freelancer business or small business as organized as possible.
-Streamline your entire process from setting up to date profiles, sorting out proposals, creating templates for contracts, etc. This should allow you to spend little of your time gaining projects and free you to work on more important things.
+Streamline your entire process from setting up-to-date profiles, sorting out proposals, creating templates for contracts, etc. This should allow you to spend a little of your time gaining projects and free you to work on more important things.

 4. Get paid on time, every time